 Living in an allergy home is even more costly – regular trips to (very expensive) allergists, dermatologists and doctors, regular updates of asthma medication, epi-pens and bottles of antihistamines for every place they go.
 Creams, creams and more creams.
 Gosh it adds up quickly.

-Don’t get me wrong – I am so very grateful that my husband has a job, we actually have allergy friendly options in shops and that we are able to access the specialists we need to care well for our children.
-We are better off than many.
+Don’t get me wrong – I am so very grateful that my husband has a job (and after 10 years with one income, so now do I!), we actually have many allergy friendly options in shops and that we are able to access the specialists we need to care well for our children.
+We are FAR better off than many.

 And then I started to realise that, even though I wrote a menu for a fortnight and was a pretty good budgeter, I had fallen into into the trap of ‘just popping in’ to the supermarket to pick up some extra things for baking, or things we’d run out of …. and I had suddenly spent another $50 … how does that happen?!?!
 Eek!

 I grew up watching my Mum take out the entire grocery budget in cash once a fortnight and when it ran out, that was it, we had to wait.
 And my Dad had literally sat me down with a pen and paper and taught me how to budget.
 What had happened to those lessons I’d learned?

 So with 1 income (for the past 10 years!), 4 kids who are expensive to feed, ever increasing costs, a husband who requests meat for lunch and dinner 6 days a week and a desire to eat well with minimally processed foods, I set myself a challenge: